Loading…

 Security Training and Assessment Specialist II, Fairfax County Public Schools

 I've been a security professional for almost two decades.
 I use everyday as a new opportunity to gain more knowledge and expertise to help teach and train my comrades and new generations.
-I am a Fusion Liaison Officer, VA-DCJS School Security Officer Instructor, DCJS Crime Prevention...
+I am a Board Certified Security Professional (Certified Protection Professional; ASIS), Fusion...
 Read More →

 Wednesday July 30, 2025 11:00am - 12:00pm EDT